aswitalski/async-script-loader/README.md

 [![Build Status](https://travis-ci.org/aswitalski/lazy-module-loader.svg?branch=master)](https://travis-ci.org/aswitalski/lazy-module-loader)
 [![npm version](https://img.shields.io/npm/v/lazy-module-loader.svg?style=flat)](https://www.npmjs.com/package/lazy-module-loader)

+## Intention

+Lazy Module Loader had been widely used in Opera Desktop browser as a dedicated solution for modularity and bundling mechanism for Web UI code before the ES modules were fully supported.

 ## Usage

 Once the Lazy Module Loader script is loaded, it defines a global `loader` instance, which can be used as follows: